About Mexico City

 Luxury Accommodations

-1. St. Regis Mexico City - Located in the upscale Polanco neighborhood, this luxury hotel offers panoramic city views, opulent rooms, a spa, and Michelin-starred dining.
-Experience top-notch service and sophistication.
+2. St. Regis Mexico City: Located in the posh Polanco district, this hotel boasts panoramic city views, a spa, and exquisite dining options.
+Perfect for a lavish stay.

 Unique Local Stays